Jaron-S-Freelance/next-ecommerce/README.md

 ## About the Project

-This project is a high-end e-commerce front-end, built with NextJS 13 to offer a premium shopping experience with a sleek design and intuitive user interface.
-Currently, the app operates with mocked data, demonstrating the potential for a fully functional e-commerce platform.
-Future developments include backend integration for complete e-commerce functionality.
+This project is a high-end e-commerce front-end, built with NextJS 13, designed to offer a premium shopping experience with a sleek design and intuitive user interface.
+The front-end is now integrated with a Django backend, enhancing the app with complete e-commerce functionality.
+This integration facilitates features such as dynamic product listings, user authentication, order processing, and real-time data updates, moving beyond the initially mocked data to a fully functional e-commerce platform.

 ## Live Demo